10 Unmissable Things to Do in Wairoa

 Location: 63km from Wairoa.
 Take State Highway 38 north.

 4. Do the Wairoa Township Riverside Walkway

 Wairoa is a quaint riverside town and the best way to see it is along the Wairoa Township Riverside Walkway.
 The walk is 1h30mins one way starting from the Wairoa Lighthouse.
 Follow the southern bank to Pilot Hill for awesome views of the coast.

 5. Indulge in the Morere Hot Springs

-Morere is home to lush coastal forest filled with palm trees called Nikau (meaning “no coconuts” in Maori).
+Morere is home to a lush coastal forest filled with palm trees called Nikau (meaning “no coconuts” in Maori).
 In the midst of the forest lies mineral hot pools to soak in with water pumped from the local hot spring.
-Morere Hot Springs Scenic Reserve is a great place for bush walks and an off-the-beaten track hot pools experience.
+Morere Hot Springs Scenic Reserve is a great place for bush walks and an off-the-beaten-track hot pools experience.

 Location: 40km from Wairoa west on State Highway 2.

 6. Go horse trekking at the “Seven Whales”